-ATTENTION: We have online legal advisors for legal advice and legal services for FDI in retail in India, call our board No. 011-2335 5388 or mail us through contact us page of our website.
+ATTENTION: We have online legal advisors for legal advice and legal services for FDI in retail in India.
+Mail us through contact us page of our website.

 ROUTES OF FDI IN RETAIL IN INDIA:

 - By incorporating a wholly owned company in India.

 - By incorporating a subsidiary of a foreign company in India.

 - By a merger or acquisition with an Indian enterprise.

 - By participating in an equity joint venture with another investor or another enterprise.

 PERMITTED FDI LIMITS IN INDIA:

 - Single brand retail it is 100%

 - Multi brand retail up to 51% (subject to approval by the respective state)